Tetsuya Yamagami: Weapon preparations

 Yamagami allegedly built the weapon used in the shooting.
 Police discovered seven homemade firearms similar to that weapon, two of them unfinished, as well as possible explosive devices, during a search of his home following his arrest.
 They were later seized as evidence by bomb disposal officers after nearby residents were evacuated.
 Yamagami stated that he tested his improvised firearms by firing them at multiple wooden boards with an aluminium-covered tray for storing dry gunpowder that he produced from fertiliser, which were later recovered from his vehicle.
 Plastic-based shotgun shells were also seized by police.
 Yamagami also claimed that he tested his firearms in the mountains in Nara Prefecture.
 Yamagami started buying materials needed to make guns and gunpowder in spring 2021, learning how to make guns and bombs from watching YouTube videos.
 Websites about bomb-making and weapons manufacturing were discovered in Yamagami's browsing history.
 The gun used in the shooting was fired by a battery igniting the gunpowder with an electric current.

 Reactions

-Tetsuya Yamagami is described by some commentators who wrote for The Economist and The Atlantic as one of the most effective political assassins in recent history.
+Yamagami is described by some commentators who wrote for The Economist and The Atlantic as one of the most effective political assassins in recent history.
 The assassination brought the many social issues with the Unification Church under the spotlight again, and precipitated a plunge in the approval of the ruling party.
 Under the public pressure, the responsible ministry decided to file a dissolution order against the UC with the Tokyo District Court on 13 October 2023, after nearly a year of investigation of misconduct.
 On 25 March 2025, the district court upheld the dissolution order, although the church considered the option to appeal the ruling.

-The Japanese media reported that the difficult circumstances endured by Yamagami and his siblings were very similar to the "shūkyō nisei", otherwise known as the "religious second generations", a Japanese term categorising children being raised by parents who are enthusiastic with their religious practices while neglecting or abusing their children.
+The Japanese media reported that the difficult circumstances endured by Yamagami and his siblings were very similar to the "shūkyō nisei, otherwise known as the "religious second generations", a Japanese term categorising children being raised by parents who are enthusiastic with their religious practices while neglecting or abusing their children.
 Abe's assassination brought the shūkyō nisei issue under the spotlight in Japan's mainstream media, and more shūkyō nisei victims began to speak out about their hardships and inaction from the government.
 During his detention, Yamagami has been permitted to read newspapers.
-He has expressed a strong interest in learning about various societal issues and has stated that he did not anticipate his actions would have such significant consequences.
+He expressed a strong interest in learning about various societal issues and stated that he did not anticipate his actions would have such significant consequences.
 He also could not conclude if the situation "is good or bad for other [shūkyō] niseis."